ltirrell/t4/API Guide/Building a Package.md

 A tophash is to a data package what a git hash is to a code package, or a Docker hash to an environment: a persistent, immutable reference to a specific version of a package.

 If you `build` a package multiple times, with different data each time, you will get multiple different tophashes.
-In the future, to refer to a _specific version_ of a package, just refer to that tophash.
+In the future, to refer to a _specific version_ of a package, you refer to that tophash.